A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Summary and future work

 \section{Summary and future work}

-We provided, and analysed the computational complexity of, an adaptation to $\tcsps$ \cite{DechterMP91a} of Mackworth's \shortcite{Mackworth77a} arc-consistency algorithm $\mbox{AC-3}$.
+We provided, and analysed the computational complexity of, an adaptation to $\tcsps$ \cite{DechterMP91a} of Mackworth's \cite{Mackworth77a} arc-consistency algorithm $\mbox{AC-3}$.
 A $\tcsp$ is closed under classical node- and arc-consistencies \cite{Montanari74a,Mackworth77a}, and we argued that this was certainly what made \cite{DechterMP91a} jump directly to the next local consistency algorithm, namely path-consistency.
 What made the adaptation possible was the look at the constraints of a $\tcsp$ between the ''origin of the world'' variable and the other variables, as the binarized domains of these other variables.

-For the convex part of $\tcsps$, namely $\stps$, we showed the equivalence between applying $\mbox{bdAC-3}$ to an $\stp$, on one hand, and applying a one-to-all all-to-one shortest paths algorithm to its distance graph, on the other.
+For the convex part of $\tcsps$, namely $\stps$, we showed the equivalence between applying $\mbox{bdAC-3}$ to an $\stp$, on one hand, and applying a one-to-all all-to-one shortest paths algorithm to its distance graph, on the other; this led to a generalization of Bellman-Ford-Moore's algorithm \cite{Bellman58a,FordF62a,Moore59a}.
 We showed that the binarized domains of a connected bdArc-Consistent $\stp$ are minimal, and provided a polynomial backtrack-free procedure computing a solution to such an $\stp$.
 Another polynomial backtrack-free procedure has been provided for the task of extracting, from a bdArc-Consistent $\stp$, a connected bdArc-Consistent $\stp$ refinement, if the $\stp$ is consistent, or showing its inconsistency, otherwise.

-We showed how to use $\mbox{bdAC-3}$ as the filtering procedure of a general $\tcsp$ solver, and of a $\tcsp$-based job shop scheduler.
+We showed how to use $\mbox{wbdAC-3}$ as the filtering procedure of a general $\tcsp$ solver, and of a $\tcsp$-based job shop scheduler.
+We also showed that bdArc Consistency is complete for a known class of $\tcsps$ named \mbox{STAR} $\tcsps$ \cite{SchwalbD97a}; as a consequence, \mbox{bdAC-3} can be used as the filtering procedure of a $\tcsp$-based job shop scheduler, instead of \mbox{wbdAC-3}, with no risk of making its branching factor worsened by the fragmentation problem \cite{SchwalbD97a}.

-We also discussed how to adapt to $\tcsps$ the other local-consistency algorithms in \cite{Mackworth77a}, namely, the arc-consistency algorithm \mbox{AC-1}, and the path consistency algorithms \mbox{PC-1} and \mbox{PC-2}.
-In particular, this led us to the conclusion that an existing adaptation to $\tcsps$ of \mbox{PC-2} \cite{DechterMP91a,SchwalbD97a}, contray to the adaptation we provided, is not guaranteed to always terminate.
+We discussed how to adapt to $\tcsps$ the other local-consistency algorithms in \cite{Mackworth77a}, namely, the arc-consistency algorithm \mbox{AC-1}, and the path consistency algorithms \mbox{PC-1} and \mbox{PC-2}.
+In particular, this led us to the conclusion that an existing adaptation to $\tcsps$ of \mbox{PC-2} \cite{DechterMP91a,SchwalbD97a}, contrary to the adaptation we provided, is not guaranteed to always terminate.
+Furthermore, for $\stps$, inspired by the idea in Bellman-Ford-Moore's algorithm \cite{Bellman58a,FordF62a,Moore59a}, we also provided \mbox{bdAC-1stp} and \mbox{bdAC-3stp}, simpler versions of the algorithms \mbox{bdAC-1} and \mbox{bdAC-3}, respectively.